Volume 73 Issue 5 May 2023

 Paris was flooded with Eau de Cologne during the early years of Napoleon’s rule.
 Everyone was using it and everyone was selling it.

-Often treated as a footnote of European history, the future of the Balkans became a hot topic at the end of the Ottoman Empire.
+Talk of a Balkan federation became a hot topic at the end of the Ottoman Empire, eventually dying a death at the dawn of the Cold War.
 Was Europe’s ‘Little Orient’ destined to fall apart?

 Churchill Off Record